lemonheroine/lemonheroine.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at Nanjing University as a Ph.D candidate in Software Engineering, supervised by <a href="https://softeng.nju.edu.cn/faculty/HeZhang/index.html">Prof. He (Jason) Zhang</a>.
+I work at Nanjing University of S as a Ph.D candidate in Software Engineering, supervised by <a href="https://softeng.nju.edu.cn/faculty/HeZhang/index.html">Prof. He (Jason) Zhang</a>.

 I was visiting Groningen University for a programme funded by China Scholarship Council (CSC).
 During this period, I was advised by <a href="https://www.cs.rug.nl/~paris/">Prof. Paris Avgeriou</a>.